 Can you help me decide which category I should enter?

-How can I enter the Best New Talent or Best New Studio categories?
+What happened to the Best New Talent and Best New Studio categories?

 What are the fees for entering work?

 You may pay by credit card (Visa, MasterCard, Discover and American Express) during online checkout at the end of the submission process.

 We do not accept checks or payment by invoice.

 What if I can’t afford the entry fee?